heremaps/here-sdk-examples/examples/latest/navigate/ios/NavigationHeadless/README.md

 The Navigation Headless example app shows how the HERE SDK can be set up to navigate without following a route in the simplest way - and without showing a map view.
 The app uses the `Navigator` class.
 It loads a hardcoded GPX trace in Berlin area to start tracking along that trace using the `LocationSimulator`.
 It does _not_ include Positioning and does _no_ route calculation.
-Instead, the app provides basic notifications while driving in car mode.

 Build instructions:
 -------------------